-Pursuant to a Schedule 13G filed with the SEC on February 7, 2001, Morgan Stanley Dean Witter & Co. reported that, as of December 31, 2000, it had shared voting power over 10,213,794 common shares and shared dispositive power over 10,252,749 common shares.
-Morgan Stanley, in its capacity as investment advisor, may be deemed to have beneficial ownership of 10,252,749 of our common shares.
-Morgan Stanley is not the owner of record of these common shares; these common shares are owned by clients of Morgan Stanley and no such clients are known to have beneficial ownership of more than five percent of our common stock.

-Includes stock options to purchase 62,842 common shares held by Dr. Berthold.

-Includes stock options to purchase 45,000 common shares held by Dr. Edwards.

-Includes stock options to purchase 144,600 common shares held by Dr. Glassberg.

-(8) Includes stock options to purchase 581,097 common shares held by Dr. Grillo-López.
-In January 2001, Dr. Grillo-López retired as Chief Medical Officer.

-Includes stock options to purchase 1,309,087 common shares held by Dr. Hanna.

-Includes 4,000,002 common shares held by Zenyaku.
+- (3) Pursuant to a Schedule 13G filed with the SEC on January 24, 2002, Citigroup, Inc. reported that, as of December 31, 2001, it had shared voting power and shared dispositive power over 15,414,086 common shares and Salomon Smith Barney Holdings Inc. reported that, as of December 31, 2001, it had shared voting power and shared dispositive power over 15,173,982 common shares and Salomon Brothers Holding Company Inc. reported that, as of December 31, 2001, it had shared voting power and shared dispositive power over 9,665,888 common shares, which included the assumed conversion of certain securities held and Salomon Smith Barney Inc. reported that, as of December 31, 2001 it had shared voting power and shared dispositive power over 9,054,150 common shares which included the assumed conversion of certain securities held. - (4) Pursuant to a Schedule 13G filed with the SEC on February 12, 2002, Morgan Stanley Dean Witter & Co. reported that, as of December 31, 2001, it had shared voting power over 4,780,692 common shares and shared dispositive power over 7,845,222 common shares.
+Morgan Stanley, in its capacity as investment advisor, may be deemed to have beneficial ownership of 7,845,222 of our common shares.
+Morgan Stanley is not the owner of record of these common shares; these common shares are owned by clients of Morgan Stanley and no such clients are known to have beneficial ownership of more than five percent of our common stock. - (5) Includes stock options to purchase 150,399 common shares held by Dr. Berthold. - (6) Includes 1,293,916 common shares held by Genentech over which Genentech has no voting power.
+Includes Non-voting Convertible Preferred Stock convertible in to 2,880,840 common shares held by Genentech.
+Dr. Boyer, one of our directors and a director for Genentech, disclaims beneficial ownership of the common shares and the Non-voting Convertible Preferred Stock held by Genentech.
+Includes stock options to purchase 35,000 common shares held by Dr. Boyer. - (7) Includes stock options to purchase 154,600 common shares held by Dr. Glassberg. - (8) Includes stock options to purchase 1,241,470 common shares held by Dr. Hanna. - (9) Includes 4,000,002 common shares held by Zenyaku.
 Mr. Hashimoto, one of our directors and the President of Zenyaku, disclaims beneficial ownership of the common shares.
-Includes stock options to purchase 225,000 common shares held by Mr. Hashimoto.

-Includes 205,818 common shares beneficially owned by Asset Management Partners.
-Mr. Johnson, one of our directors and the General Partner of Asset Management Partners, disclaims beneficial ownership of the common shares except to the extent of his pecuniary interest arising from his interest in Asset Management Partners, Includes stock options to purchase 225,000 common shares held by Mr. Johnson.
+Includes stock options to purchase 235,000 common shares held by Mr. Hashimoto. - (10) Includes 205,818 common shares beneficially owned by Asset Management Partners.
+Mr. Johnson, one of our directors and the General Partner of Asset Management Partners, disclaims beneficial ownership of the common shares except to the extent of his pecuniary interest arising from his interest in Asset Management Partners.
+Includes stock options to purchase 235,000 common shares held by Mr. Johnson.

-Includes stock options to purchase 131,250 common shares held by Mr. Pangia.

-Includes stock options to purchase 2,415,728 common shares held by Dr. Rastetter.

-Includes stock options to purchase 1,096,708 common shares held by Mr. Rohn.
-(15)

-Includes stock options to purchase 120,000 common shares held by Mr. Ross.
-(16)

-Includes stock options to purchase 157,500 common shares held by Ms. Schenk.

-Includes stock options to purchase 150,000 common shares held by Mr. Young.
-(18)

-Includes stock options to purchase 9,083,427 common shares.
+- (11) Includes stock options to purchase 141,250 common shares held by Mr. Pangia. - (12) Includes stock options to purchase 2,341,453 common shares held by Dr. Rastetter. - (13) Includes stock options to purchase 1,168,494 common shares held by Mr. Rohn. - (14) Includes stock options to purchase 110,000 common shares held by Mr. Ross. - (15) Includes stock options to purchase 167,500 common shares held by Ms. Schenk. - (16) Includes stock options to purchase 733,737 common shares held by Mr. Schneider. - (17) Includes stock options to purchase 103,750 common shares held by Mr. Young. - (18) Includes stock options to purchase 7,723,066 common shares and Non-voting Convertible Preferred Stock convertible into 2,880,840 common shares.